d33kshant/wolf3d.rs/README.md

 # wolf3d.rs
-Simple console based Wolfenstein like raycasting with rust.
+Simple console based Wolfenstein like raycasting with rust and console_engine.
 Inspired by console based command line fps by @OneLoneCoder.

 ### Demo Play